Pressio/SHAW/docs/build.md

 optimization, since this is meant to work on any system.
 However, if you want to have arch-specific optimizations (and you should), you need to change the arch flag passed to Kokkos (see inside `build_kokkos_and_kernels.sh`) and rebuild;
-* we only enable the OpenMP backend;
+* for  now, we only enable the OpenMP backend;
 * if you already have Kokkos/Kokkos-kernels installed, you can skip the build step above and directly set the needed env vars to point to your installation.